VR Troopers (video game)

-VR Troopers is a 1995 fighting game based on the American syndicated television series of the same name that itself used elements from several different Japanese tokusatsu shows from the Metal Hero Series.
-The fighting game was developed by Syrox Developments and published by Sega.
+VR Troopers is a 1995 fighting game based on the American syndicated television series VR Troopers that itself used elements from several different Japanese tokusatsu shows from the Metal Hero Series.
+It was developed by Syrox Developments and published by Sega.
 The game was released on the Sega Genesis and the Sega Game Gear.

 Plot

 Antagonist Grimlord sends an arcade game to Tao's Dojo which ends up sucking protagonists Ryan Steele, J.B.
 Reese, and Kaitlin Star into Virtual Reality.
 To escape, they embark on a mission to defeat Grimlord's Skugs and monsters.

 Gameplay

-Genesis Version
+Genesis version

 The player has three modes to choose from.
 Story Game, Vs. Battle, and CPU duel.
 Story Game is a mode where the player can choose from any one of the three VR Troopers to face off against the evil leader Grimlord's mutants and cyborgs and eventually Grimlord.
 Vs. Battle is a two-player mode where a player and a friend can face off against each other.
 CPU duel is a simple fight between the player and an opponent controlled by the computer.
 The player can choose their fighter, and what stage they want to fight on.
 If the player chooses a fighter and the opponent is the same fighter, the opponents character gets re-skinned a different color.